andrew-paterson/hugo-sundries/README.md

 * A `data-lazy-image-src` attribute with the src of the element.
 * It must contain an element with the data attribute `data-lazy-image-parent`.
 When the image is lazy loaded, it will be placed inside this element.
 This element should be empty.
   - The `data-lazy-image-parent` element may optionally have a `data-width-height-ratio`, set to a width/height ratio, expressed as "w:h".
 When present, the height of the `data-lazy-image-parent` element will be set based on the display width of the element and the ratio provided.
-    - Note that for this to be effective, the loaded image should have the follwing styles:
+    - Note that for this to be effective, the loaded image should have the following styles:

           [data-lazy-image-parent] > img {
             width: 100%;